mrmedina1/FileAllocationTable-ECS150-Project4/REPORT.md

 ### Introduction

 In this project we have implemented a File Allocation Table (FAT) file system that supports up to 128 files in a single root directory.
-Our file system is implemented on top of a virtual disk which uses two layers consisting of:
+The file system has a signature of '**ECS150-FS**'.
+It is implemented on top of a virtual disk which uses two layers consisting of:

 1. The Block API, which is used to open/close a virtual disk & read/write blocks